GoogleCloudPlatform/avocano/client/placeholder/README.md

 Features:

- * replaces the "Site Not Found" 404 page with a placeholder
+ * replaces the Firebase Hosting "Site Not Found" 404 page with a placeholder
  * page set to automatically refresh every 5 seconds
  * uses embedded image (like the "Site Not Found" does) to prevent image loading flickering.